-10. Does the development provide safe, quality recreational opportunities?
+10 Does the development provide safe, quality recreational opportunities?

-- > Are different types of open space provided (e.g. recreational, play, amenity)? - > Are open spaces well-overlooked?
-Do houses front onto these spaces? - Has cognisance of the impact of the built environment (e.g. building height) on the use of open space (e.g. light reaching the public realm) been taken into account? - Has private and public space been clearly defined? - > Do the open spaces provide good opportunities for social interaction?
+- Are open spaces well connected to green and blue corridors in the surrounding area and internally? - Are different types of open space provided (e.g. recreational, play, amenity)? - Are open spaces well-overlooked?
+Do houses front onto these spaces? - Has cognisance of the impact of the built environment (e.g. building height) on the use of open space (e.g. light reaching the public realm) been taken into account? - Has private and public space been clearly defined? - Do the open spaces provide good opportunities for social interaction?